 The DASH bus system consists of 11 regular bus routes and the King Street Trolley.
 The basic characteristics of each route are summarized in Table 3-1.
 All twelve bus routes operate on weekdays, however, only eight routes run on Saturdays and Sundays.
 On most routes, weekday service runs from roughly 6:00 AM to 10:00 PM, Saturday service from 7:00 AM to 10:00 PM, and Sunday service from 8:00 AM to 8:00 PM.
 Weekday peak service for most routes runs every 15-30 minutes.
-Weekday off-peak service typically runs every 30-60 minutes during mid-days and evenings.
+Weekday offpeak service typically runs every 30-60 minutes during mid-days and evenings.
 Of the eight Saturday routes, five run every 30 minutes or less, while on Sundays, six of the eight routes only run once every hour.
-Due to COVID-19, most routes had returned to normal service levels, however, the AT-3, AT-4 and AT-6 have continued to operate with reduced weekday service levels for all of FY 2021.
+Due to COVID-19, most routes operated with reduced service during the Spring and Summer of 2020.
+By the Fall of 2020, most routes had returned to normal service levels, however, the AT-3, AT-4 and AT-6 have continued to operate with reduced weekday service levels for all of FY 2021.